On a special class of gradient Ricci solitons: Introduction

 for some constant $\lambda\in\mathbb{R}$.
 In this setting, $\psi$ is called the \emph{potential function}, and a gradient Ricci soliton is called \emph{shrinking}, \emph{steady}, or \emph{expanding} according as $\lambda>0$, $\lambda=0$, or $\lambda<0$.
 As is well known, up to diffeomorphisms and scaling, gradient Ricci solitons are special solutions to the Ricci flow that serve as geometric models describing the structure of its singularities.
+We refer the reader to the survey articles by Cao~\cite{Cao2010}, Cao, Chen, and Zhu~\cite{CaoChenZhu}, and Cao and Tran~\cite{CaoTran} for further details.

+Within this framework, the search for new examples remains a challenging problem.
+In the present work, we highlight some constructions that are particularly relevant to our interests.
+To the best of our knowledge, the most recent steady example was obtained by Lai~\cite{YiLai}, who constructed a family of three-dimensional complete gradient steady Ricci solitons known as flying wings, thereby confirming a conjecture of Richard S. Hamilton.
+In the Kähler setting, Bamler et al.~\cite{BCCD} constructed a new example of a complete gradient shrinking Kähler Ricci soliton with bounded scalar curvature and subsequently completed the classification of such solitons in complex dimension two.
+Very recently, a generalization of the flying wings solitons was announced by Chan, Lai, and Lee~\cite{ChanLaiLee}.
+Moreover, Bamler et al.~\cite{BCC} have also announced the existence of four-dimensional non-Kähler expanding Ricci solitons.

-In this note, we introduce a method for constructing complete gradient Ricci solitons as fiber bundles endowed with a warped metric, which we call \emph{gradient Ricci soliton warped flat bundle}.
-Our results extend those of Bryant~\cite{ChowEtal} and Ivey~\cite{Ivey}, who considered the steady case.
+In this note, we introduce a method for constructing complete gradient Ricci solitons as fiber bundles endowed with warped metrics, which we call \emph{gradient Ricci soliton warped flat bundles}.
+Our construction is inspired by earlier examples of gradient Ricci solitons with warped product structures, whose prototype stems from a result of Bryant (although unpublished by him, it is discussed in~\cite{ChowEtal}).
+For instance, Ivey~\cite{Ivey} obtained a one-parameter family of complete noncompact gradient steady Ricci solitons of doubly warped product type on $\mathbb{R}^{k+1}\times N$, where $N$ is a compact Einstein manifold with positive scalar curvature.
+More recently, Angenent and Knopf~\cite{AngenentKnopf} constructed complete gradient shrinking Ricci solitons within a doubly warped product setting.
+The framework we develop provides a natural approach to reinterpret and extend these examples in the context of warped flat bundles.

 The technique we employ is inspired by the generalization of the notion of warped product to bundles, as done by Bishop and O'Neill~\cite[p.~29]{BO}.
 More precisely, they observed that, given Riemannian manifolds $(B,g_B)$ and $(F,g_F)$, considering the universal covering $\tilde B$ of $B$ as a $\pi_1(B)$-bundle over $B$, a homomorphism $h\colon\pi_1(B)\to {\rm Iso}(F)$ gives rise to a Riemannian manifold $M=(\tilde B\times F)/\pi_1(B)$ with a metric $g$ and flat fiber bundle structure $F\to M\stackrel{\pi}{\to} B$, whose bundle charts $U\times F\to \pi^{-1}(U)$ are isometries.
 So, taking a smooth warping function $f$ on $B$, one defines a warped metric $g_f$ on $M$ by